 What is a museum?
 A place to view and think about art, certainly.
 But SMoCA strives to be much, much more.

 With last year's opening of SMoCA Lounge--a space designed by Janis Leonard and programmed by our capable staff--the Museum officially announced that it exists as a community space for creativity, imagination, fun and contemplation.
 The Lounge provides us a venue to present a new film series curated by No Festival Required; twine the words of writers and live music during our new Lit Lounge events; educate about the history of art while eating lunch throughout a Brown Bag Lunch lecture; give money back to the art community by voting at the end of a Good 'N Plenty Artist Grant event; and arm wrestle for a work of art.
 If all of this activity sounds like too much for one space, visit and you will discover that we offer even more.

-And this fall we are adding a new member to our SMoCA community: Emily Stamey, Ph.D.
-Emily will be our new Associate Curator and her first major exhibition will be presented throughout the summer of 2013.
+Last fall we are added a new member to our SMoCA community: Emily Stamey, Ph.D.
+Emily is our new Associate Curator and her first major exhibition will be presented throughout the summer of 2013.
 Stamey's exhibition titled Stocked: Contemporary Art from the Grocery Aisles will present some of the most talked about artists in the contemporary art world.
 If you are not familiar with the artists, however, you will recognize their smart and often humorous riffs on grocery store products.

 Join us, join the fun.

 Tim Rodgers, Director, SMoCA

 Designed by award-winning architect Will Bruder, SMoCA's minimalist building (an ingenious renovation of a former movie theater) has five galleries for showcasing changing exhibitions and works from the Museum's growing permanent collection.